novix-sa/Pyplan/docs/User Guide/Node Execution.md

 For example, any node evaluates as a pandas dataframe object will display the following tools:
 ![enter image description here](http://img.pyplan.org/node-exec-pandas-tools.png) These tools make it easy for non-programmers to start manipulating the basic Python objects without coding.
 As you will realize, when operating with these tools, the subjacent Python code is automatically generated, hence inducing analysts to learn how to use Python.
-Thisn i they ws like saving a macro in Excel.
+This is like saving a macro in Excel.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDc1MzkwMjM0LC0xMTQ0MDIxMDMzLC0xMz
+eyJoaXN0b3J5IjpbMTgzMTExMjc5NSw0NzUzOTAyMzQsLTExND
-g1NTA3OTk4LDIwNTcyOTM3MjEsMjg1OTQ2MDUwLC00MDcxNTU2
+QwMjEwMzMsLTEzODU1MDc5OTgsMjA1NzI5MzcyMSwyODU5NDYw
-NDcsLTE0ODYyMzk3ODgsNDc3MzU2ODUyLDEyNjkxMTU4NjgsLT
+NTAsLTQwNzE1NTY0NywtMTQ4NjIzOTc4OCw0NzczNTY4NTIsMT
-Q3MjIxODI1MCwtMzc5OTE2MDgwLC0xODU1MzI5OTc5LDE0MzU1
+I2OTExNTg2OCwtNDcyMjE4MjUwLC0zNzk5MTYwODAsLTE4NTUz
-MjcyODAsMTA4MTA3OTc0NSw1MDU5NTIyNDEsOTYwMTA4NiwxMT
+Mjk5NzksMTQzNTUyNzI4MCwxMDgxMDc5NzQ1LDUwNTk1MjI0MS
-kwMzIyMTA0LC01NDIwNTcwNDJdfQ==
+w5NjAxMDg2LDExOTAzMjIxMDQsLTU0MjA1NzA0Ml19
 -->